t1/pomx/README.md

 </dependency>
 ```

-We could use attributes:
+A POM could use attributes like this:

 ```xml
 <dependency groupId="ch.qos.logback" artifactId="logback-classic" version="1.2.1"/>
 ```

 The Polyglot project has an XML format that goes exactly this way.
-The other file formats use an even more compact format by simply separating these fields with colons.
+The other file formats use an even more compact format by simply separating the GAV fields with colons.
 In XML this could look like this:

 ```xml
 <dependency>ch.qos.logback:logback-classic:1.2.1</dependency>
 ```

-But while this makes the syntax more concise, the real benefit other languages can provide (if used properly),
+While this makes the syntax more concise, the real benefit other languages _can_ provide (if used properly),
 is to reduce the repetition in you build files.
-By leveraging reuse, build files don't just get more concise, they also get more uniform and more to-the-point.
+By leveraging reuse, build files don't just get more concise, they also get more uniform and more expressive.
 I.e. if you want e.g. a Java EE 7 WAR, you should only specify that this is what you want,
-and the know-how required to build it, is expressed once-and-only-once in a repository.
+and the know-how required to build it, the dependencies, the Java compiler setting, the properties, etc.
+is expressed once-and-only-once in a file in the repository.
+We can do that with XML.
+In this project, I do so by allowing profiles to be defined in Maven repository files.

 Xml is not the problem.

+## Setup

+I took a look at the code of the Polyglot project, but I absolutely need a classic POM to be generated
+for other tools to work correctly; Polyglot still works on this.
+And my code is much smaller and easier to understand.

+I think I should make it a Maven extension, and I still need to write an XSD.

 ## Features